 Free eye care, glasses, and exams in Georgia.

 Find information on the leading charities as well as non-profits in Georgia to contact for free eye exams.
-Many of the providers will not only offer vision tests, but they will also provide prescription glasses, frames, or contact lenses to those households that can't afford to buy them on their own.
+Many of the providers listed below will not only offer vision tests, but they will also provide low cost or free prescription glasses, frames, or contact lenses to those households that can't afford to buy them on their own.

 The state of Georgia is served by several local charity organizations, such as the Grady Eye Clinic.
 This non-profit center will focus on supporting residents in the city of Atlanta as well as surrounding counties, such as Fulton as well as Gwinnett.
 However other providers operate across the state and support all cities, towns and counties.
 One of the major providers is the Georgia Charitable Care Network (GCCN), which offers eye care testing among their various medical services.